joshuarlowry/joshualowrycom/docs/Legacy/post/2017-05-10-be-cute-and-helpful-but-dont-be-sneaky-in-your-design/index.md

 coverImage: 2017-04-16-09-26-www-mindmeister-com.png
 ---

+# Be cute and helpful, but don't be sneaky in your design.
 > Sneaky makes me wonder what you are doing with my information!

 \[caption id="attachment\_1186" align="aligncenter" width="521"\]![2017-04-16-09-30-www.mindmeister.com.png](./images/2017-04-16-09-30-www-mindmeister-com.png) Screen displayed after allowing access to my Google account in a signup. _Side note, I think the aspect ratio is off a bit._\[/caption\]